asearfos/chipper/docs/chipper_manual.md

 threshold, it will be considered noise, appearing white in the spectrogram.
 Noise will not be considered in the analysis calculations.

-You can return to this widget as many times as you wish to visualize the chosen threshold for any songs of interest.

 Below is the example song with the *default* noise threshold.
-In this case, there only looks to be one syllable that has signal being incorrectly labeled as noise.
+In this case, there only looks to be one syllable with signal that is incorrectly labeled as noise.
+This signal (circled below) is shown in white, indicating it has few enough pixels to be considered noise.
+If we reduce the threshold, smaller notes will be considered signal instead of noise.
     ![default noise](static/default_noise_threshold_circled.png "default
     noise")